-2) Active Play with Cat
+2) Active Playtime with Your Cat

-3) Single Play of Cat
+3) Single Cat Play

 4) Don’t Push Your Cat to Play with You

 7) Playing is a good exercise for cats.
-Exercise is critical in maintaining a healthy body weight and preventing your cat from becoming overweight or obese.
+Exercise is critical in maintaining healthy body weight and preventing your cat from becoming overweight or obese.

 8) If you have more than one cat, remember to play with them individually for special attention.